John Allan Wyeth (poet): Princeton

 Wyeth began attending Princeton University in 1911.
 He was a member of the Princeton Charter Club.
 He studied mostly literature and languages.
 He was an average student, but contributed to the Nassau Literary Magazine and was a member of the Class Ode Committee.
 His friends at Princeton included Edmund Wilson and F. Scott Fitzgerald.
 Wilson later recalled that he and Wyeth read the novels of Henry James, and later credited Wyeth with leading him to a sympathetic understanding of James's recreation of period style and dialogue.
 Wyeth, unusually, had no roommate at Princeton.
 Wilson later described Wyeth as "the only aesthete of the Class of 1915", which according to Gioia is "almost certainly" a codeword for "homosexual".
 Wyeth graduated from Princeton in 1915.

 After his graduation, Wyeth taught French in a high school in Mesa, Arizona, for a year, then returned to Princeton, where he intended to pursue graduate school and become a professor of Romance languages.
-However, he only completed his Master's.
+However, he only completed a master's degree program.

 World War I

-On December 28, 1917, Wyeth enlisted in the United States Army as a Second Lieutenant in the 33rd U.S. Infantry Division, which was largely composed of soldiers from the Illinois Army National Guard.
-Wyeth's fluency in French caused him to be assigned to the Interpreter's Corps at Division HQ.
+On December 28, 1917, almost nine months after the American entry into World War I, Wyeth enlisted in the United States Army as a second lieutenant in the 33rd Division, which was largely composed of soldiers from the Illinois Army National Guard.
+Because Wyeth was fluent in French, he was assigned to the Interpreter's Corps at Division HQ.
 After completing their training at Camp Logan in Houston, Texas, Lieut.
 Wyeth and the 33rd U.S. Division were transferred to Camp Upton in Yaphank, New York, to await transport overseas.
 On May 15, 1918, Wyeth and his division were instructed to proceed to Hoboken, New Jersey and board a troopship bound for France.
 In his sonnet Camp Upton: Sailing Orders, Wyeth recalls the pain of saying goodbye to a loved one after receiving the orders.

-In his sonnet Camp Upton to Hoboken: Secret Troop Movement, Wyeth describes how, in the early morning of May 16, 1918, he and his fellow soldiers boarded a railroad train Yaphank and arrived in New York City.
+In his sonnet Camp Upton to Hoboken: Secret Troop Movement, Wyeth describes how, in the early morning of May 16, 1918, he and his fellow soldiers boarded a railroad train in Yaphank and arrived in New York City.
 Wyeth and his division then boarded a ferry to Hoboken.
-As they crossed over, Wyeth alleges that someone aboard a passing ferry shouted, "Give 'em hell, boys!"
-A Doughboy from the 33rd allegedly shouted back, "Give 'em hell yourself, it's not too late to join!"
+As they crossed over, Wyeth claims, someone aboard a passing ferry shouted, "Give 'em hell, boys!" and a Doughboy from the 33rd shouted back, "Give 'em hell yourself, it's not too late to join!"

-Wyeth and thousands of other Doughboys boarded the USS Mount Vernon, which steamed out of New York Harbor at sunset.
+Wyeth and thousands of other doughboys boarded the USS Mount Vernon, which steamed out of New York Harbor at sunset.

 On May 24, 1918, the USS Mount Vernon approached the French port of Brest.
-In his sonnet, Brest: The Waterway, Wyeth recalled the sight of French and Breton civilians enthusiastically waving and cheering over the arrival of his division.
-He also alleges, however, that some of his fellow Doughboys made off-color jokes about the women on the dock.
+In his sonnet Brest: The Waterway, Wyeth recalled the sight of French and Breton civilians enthusiastically waving and cheering over the arrival of his division.
+He also claims, however, that some of his fellow Doughboys made off-color jokes about the women on the dock.